JLuc/makscribus/README.md

 # Todo
 ----

+Improve :
+* command line options instead of EDIT inline values for revision number option

+New features :
+* preliminary checks to see if svn + gcc + cmake etc packages are installed
+* init the svn checkout
 * add il8n functionality (translate the script prompts to other languages) [[Discussion]](https://github.com/JLuc/makscribus/issues/2)
-* offer other linux 'flavor' options...(involves mostly fine-tuning library installs)
+* required ? offer other linux 'flavor' options...(involves mostly fine-tuning library installs)

-* preliminary checks to see if svn + gcc + cmake etc packages are installed
+Other script :
 * install libraries and svn + compilers when required

-* init the svn checkout
+Out of scope :
 * Ability to specify target directories instead of pre-determined ones